Skip to content

 Why Update Your Apps?

 Updates fix bugs and security holes.
 They keep your computer safe.
-Why do this?
-Because old software is an easy target for hackers.
-What happens when you update?
-Your apps run better and stay secure.
+Why bother?
+Because outdated software is a hacker’s playground.
+When you update, your apps run better and stay secure.

 What Are Microsoft Store Apps?

 These are apps downloaded from the official Microsoft Store.
-They are different from traditional programs that use .exe files.
+They differ from traditional programs that use .exe files.
 By default, they update automatically.
 Some apps, however, use their own internal update systems instead of the Store.

 1. Open the Microsoft Store app.